 The metaverse is bound to have some kind of dark side.
 So what will ensure user safety?
 VR, AR and AI pioneer, Louis Rosenberg, has been a prominent advocate for metaverse regulation to prevent corporations abusing new powers to 'monitor, manipulate and monetize' the world's population.
 Others would resist Big Tech monopoly through the creation of decentralized, creative commons-type metaverses.
 At any rate, regulatory chops and changes are bound to affect investment.
 On the horizon there is a cloud of legal niggles fit to burst.

 In January, IoT For All published my article on the law of the metaverse, which I dubbed metalaw.
 This term of art, dating back to the 50s, designates a fantasy legal system that governs relations between humans and extraterrestrials.
 I argued for semantic reassignment to the norms applicable to VR, where conflicts will cross national borders and even those of reality.

 The problems are legion.
 Which metaverse investments, for example, will be regulated as securities and where will they be regulated?
 How will companies meet user safety requirements and whose requirements will they be?
 What happens if an avatar-attached addict seeks compensation for virtual injuries?
 Metalaw may stretch and bulge into something quite strange: a new, meta-jurisdiction.
 One thing’s for sure: it won’t be simple, which means plenty of work for lawyers.

 The metaverse is, in theory, limitless.
-If you’re in the business of making money, it will probably be worth a punt.
-It won’t be easy to figure out where to put your money or when, whether a big investor or small.
-Advisors familiar with this new market are going to be highly sought after.
+If you’re in the business of making money, it'll probably be worth a punt.
+Figuring out where to invest or when, whether a big operator or small, won't be easy.
+Advisors familiar with this strange, new world are going to be highly sought after.